-The University of North Florida will present Dr. Catherine Christie, associate dean and nutrition professor in the Brooks College of Health, the 2017 Distinguished Professor award during the 46th annual fall Convocation ceremony at 10 a.m.
-Friday, Aug.
-25, in the Fine Arts Center, Lazzara Performance Hall, Building 45, on campus.
+The University of North Florida will present Dr. Adel ElSafty, a professor of civil engineering in the College of Computing, Engineering and Construction, the 2018 Distinguished Professor award during the 47th annual fall Convocation ceremony at 10 a.m.
+Friday, Sept.
+7, in the Fine Arts Center, Lazzara Performance Hall, Building 45, on campus.

-Christie, a Southside resident, is the 40th faculty member at UNF to hold the title of Distinguished Professor, the highest honor to be conferred upon a University faculty member.
+ElSafty, a Southside resident, is the 41st faculty member at UNF to hold the title of Distinguished Professor, the highest honor to be conferred upon a University faculty member.

 UNF, a nationally ranked university located on an environmentally beautiful campus, offers students who are dedicated to enriching the lives of others the opportunity to build their own futures through a well-rounded education.